 Under the Food, Drug, and Cosmetic Act, or FDC Act, the FDA classifies medical devices into one of three classes: Class I, Class II or Class III.
-Devices deemed to pose lower risk are placed into either Class I.
+Devices deemed to pose lower risk are placed into either Class I or Class II.